-Notes to Tables 14 to 16:
+Notes to Tables 15 to 17 (inclusive)

-- a Total impact (i.e. incremental increase in concentrations due to the development plus background concentrations due to all other sources); - b Incremental impact (i.e. incremental increase in concentrations due to the development on its own); - Deposited dust is to be assessed as insoluble solids as defined by Australia and New Zealand Standards, AS/NZS 3580.10.1:2003: Methods for Sampling and Analysis of Ambient Air Determination of Particulate Matter Deposited Matter Gravimetric Method; and - Excludes extraordinary events such as bushfires, prescribed burning, dust storms, sea fog, fire incidents or any other activity agreed by the Secretary.
+- a Total impact (i.e. incremental increase in concentrations due to the development plus background concentrations due to all other sources); - b Incremental impact (i.e. incremental increase in concentrations due to the development on its own); - c Deposited dust is to be assessed as insoluble solids as defined by Australia and New Zealand Standards, AS/NZS 3580.10.1:2003: Methods for Sampling and Analysis of Ambient Air Determination of Particulate Matter Deposited Matter Gravimetric Method, and - d Excludes extraordinary events such as bushfires, prescribed burning, dust storms, sea fog, fire incidents or any other activity agreed by the Secretary.